-Meet and learn from some of the most fascinating and accomplished professionals in the science of food.
-Here are some tips to help you make sure you get the most out of the experience.
+You’ve registered for IFT19, what's next?
+Here are some helpful tips to help you make sure you get the most out of your IFT Annual Event and Food Expo experience.

 - Check your people list.
 Remember that list of presenters and other people you included in your business case?
 Now is the time to review and augment that list.
 Don't be shy about approaching presenters and other food industry experts.
 They’re more accessible than you might think, and many of them are at the event to expand their own professional connections.

 - Review your education options.
 A few weeks prior to the event, go through the online session planner (available on iftevent.org in April).
 Finalize which education sessions are of interest and benefit to you.

 - Make some people connections.
 One or two weeks before the event, go through your people list and consider reaching out to some of them in advance to set up a meeting time/place.
 You can use the “Attendees” feature in the free IFT19 mobile app, or if you already have their contact information, reach out to them directly.